 It's crucial to treat your clients with respect, empathy, honesty, and fairness.
 These are only some of the reasons why they'll want to do business with you.
 If you keep treating them this way, they will repay you with their loyalty.

-On the other hand, building a relationship with a client isn't as easy as it sounds and requires energy, time, and attention.
+On the other hand, building a relationship with a client isn't as easy as it sounds and requires energy, time, and attention - client management is not simple.
 You can't fake your actions and expect clients to trust you.
 If you want to build a stronger client relationship, we have a couple of useful techniques you should try.

 The rules for building client trust